themzlab/python-vxi11/README.md

 ## Requirements

-* Python 2 or Python 3
+* Python 3.9

 ## Installation

-Extract and run
+activate virtual environment as desired and/or make sure to use the specific python interpreter for which you want this module

-    # python setup.py install
+    python -m pip install git+ssh://git@github.com/themzlab/python-vxi11.git

 ## Usage examples